 - 1. On the first day of the meeting of a new Parliament for the dispatch of business pursuant to the Governor's proclamation, Members being assembled at the time and place appointed, the Clerk of the Assembly will read the proclamation. - 2.
 The Members will await a message from the Commissioners appointed by the Governor for opening the Parliament. - 3.
 On receiving message from the Governor's Commissioners for opening the Parliament, the Members of the Assembly will proceed to the Council Chamber to hear the Commission read. - 4.
 The Assembly being returned into their own House, a Commissioner appointed by the Governor for swearing Members will be introduced, and the Commission read by the Clerk. - 5.
-The writs for general election, having been previously delivered to the Clerk of Assembly will, with the returns indorsed thereon, then be read by the Clerk. - 6.
-Members will then be sworn as prescribed by "The Constitution Act."
+The writs for general election, having been previously delivered to the Clerk of Assembly will, with the returns indorsed thereon, then be read by the Clerk. - by "The Constitution Act".